 We can understand this aspect of complex warfare and complex competition in terms of different types of effects.
-In planning to win with superior effects, we use three distinctions.
+In planning to produce superior effects, we can use three distinctions.

 Desired effects vary in terms of: (1) how confrontational and/or cooperative they are; (2) the extent to which they are psychological and/or physical; and (3) the degree to which they target for influence the will and/or capability of an actor.